-- content type such as news is also open to many web authors with training provided by Web & Digital Communications
+- content such as news is also open to many web authors with training provided by Web & Digital Communications

 What is myUSF (myusf.usfca.edu)?

-- training is provided through the CIT
+- training for editors and publishers is provided through the ETS

-- Build a first-rate, interactive, and visually compelling marketing website that engages prospective students, alumni, and donors and communicates the university’s mission and brand
+- build a first-rate, interactive, and visually compelling marketing website that engages prospective students, alumni, and donors and communicates the university’s mission and brand

-- Apply a responsive web design so that the website presents well in all mobile devices
+- apply a responsive web design so that the website presents well in all mobile devices

-- Modernize the site to reflect current web best practices
+- modernize the site to reflect current web best practices

-- Improve the quality and workflow of site editing processes
+- improve the quality and workflow of site editing processes

 The Web Strategy Committee provides oversight of the websites and members include: